User Guide Cancel

 Note:

-• If your text is unlikely to change after export, it is recommended to choose Cinema 4D: Extrude Text as Shapes option in the Text Exporting dialog box.
+• If your text is unlikely to change after export, it's recommended to select the Extrude Text as Shapes option in the Text Exporting dialog box.

-• When you export, the scene coordinates for the parent null object is shifted so that the center of an After Effects composition matches Cinema 4D’s center at 0,0,0.
+• When you export, the scene coordinates for the parent null object are shifted so that the center of an After Effects composition matches Cinema 4D's center at 0,0,0.

 • The exported .c4d files are saved in Cinema 4D version 17.0.